My Nails Tell A Story:

 A Multimodal Ethnographic Exploration of Expression, Identity, and Resistance in Brooklyn Nail Salons

-The film will be screened for the first time on Nov 6 in Amsterdam at Visual Encounters.
+The film was screened for the first time on Nov 6 in Amsterdam at Visual Encounters.
 An ethnographic film screening and an exploratory version of the installation will be displayed at the 2024 AAA Annual Meeting in Tampa.